xvik/dropwizard-guicey/src/doc/docs/installers/jersey-ext.md

 !!! note
     `#!java @LazyBinding` was used to delay provider creation because required dependency `#!java MultivaluedParameterExtractorProvider`
-    (by super class) will be available only after HK context creation (which is created after guice context).
+    (by super class) will be available only after HK2 context creation (which is created after guice context).
-    Another option could be using `#!java @HK2Managed` (instead of lazy) which will delegate bean creation to hk.
+    Another option could be using `#!java @HK2Managed` (instead of lazy) which will delegate bean creation to HK2.

 ### InjectionResolver